BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Interact with entity: `interact`

 The player must click on an entity to complete this objective.
 The first argument is the type of a click.
 Available values are `right`, `left` and `any`.
 Second required argument is the [mob type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
 Next is an amount of mobs required to click on.
 These must be unique, so the player can't simply click twenty times on the same zombie to complete it.
-There is also an optional `name:` parameter which specifies what name the entity must have and `marked:` if the clicked entity needs to be marked by the `spawn` event (see its description for marking explanation).
+There is also an optional `name:` parameter which specifies what name the entity must have (you need to write `_` instead of the space character).
+Add `marked:` if the clicked entity needs to be marked by the `spawn` event (see its description for marking explanation).
 You can also add `notify` argument to make the objective notify players whenever they click a correct entity, optionally with the notification interval after colon and `cancel` if the click shouldn't do what it usually does (i.e. left click won't hurt the entity).
 This can be limited with an optional `loc` and `range` attribute to limit within a range of a location.

 !!! example
     ```YAML